 Sen. Kamala Harris (D-Calif.) once said, “Women have an equal stake in our future and should have an equal voice in our politics.”
 Indeed, a Harris vice presidency would be a major step toward equalizing women’s voices in politics.
 That voice is sorely needed on many issues, but few more urgently than in the area of women’s retirement security.
 Simply put, the financial survival of many older women depends on it.
-If the Biden/Harris ticket prevails in November, Kamala can use her powerful new position to advance women’s retirement security in crucial ways.
+Kamala Harris can use her powerful new position to advance women’s retirement security in crucial ways.

 Harris recognizes that historical trends have left too many older women teetering on the edge of poverty, if not downright impoverished.
 Some 16 percent of women age 65 and older live at or below the poverty line, compared to 12 percent of men.
 Thanks to job discrimination and wage inequality, women cannot save as much for retirement as men.
 In 2019, the median estimated household retirement savings for women was only $23,000, compared to $76,000 for men.